 - DTF uses water-based ink.

 - UVDTF uses UV oil-based ink.
-The printer is equipped with UV lights that cure the ink during the printing process.
+They equip the printer with UV lights for ink – curing during printing.

 Printing Film Differences: